mapbender/mapbender-documentation/en/bundles/Mapbender/WmcBundle/elements/wmc_list.rst

 Mapbender can save and edit configurations with the WMC Editor.
 This configurations can be loaded with the element WMC loader (see WMC Loader).

-You can add WMC Editor to your application.
-Notice that the editor needs a button to open.
+You can add configurations from the selectbox to your application.

-The Editor offers the possibility to create and update configurations.
-You can save configurations with a title, desciption and upload a screenshot.

 **Notice:** that all configurations are pubic at the moment.
 Later in development we want to add access control to this module too.

+**Notice:** that you need the element WMC Loader to use this functionality.

 .. image:: ../../../../../figures/wmc_list.png
      :scale: 80